dialpad/dialtone/apps/dialtone-documentation/docs/components/icon.md

 ### Accessibility

-- If the icon serves a purpose beyond its visual representation, provide a clear description in the `ariaLabel` prop.
-This ensures all users understand its function, regardless of how they interact with it, e.g: `<dt-icon name="settings" ariaLabel="Edit your profile" />`
+- If the icon serves a purpose beyond its visual representation, provide a clear description in the `aria-label` prop.
+This ensures all users understand its function, regardless of how they interact with it, e.g: `<dt-icon name="settings" aria-label="Edit your profile" />`

-- Icons contrast guidelines are the same as [Typography].
+- Icons contrast guidelines are the same as Typography.

 - Avoid using icons as clickable elements; instead, use the [Icon Button](/components/button.html#icon-only) for interactive actions.